xianghui/javascript101/content/lessons/1-1-basics.md

 ## Semicolons?

-Unlike Java/C where we need to terminate each lines with semicolons, in Javascript, semicolons are optional for terminating statements.
+Unlike Java/C where we need to terminate each line with semicolons, in Javascript, semicolons are optional for terminating statements.
 I have come across a number of developers who prefer not to use semicolons and just use line breaks for termination of line.